New Zealand Statistical Association 2024 Conference

 University of Auckland | Waipapa Taumata Rau

-Variance estimators for mixed effects proportional hazards models fitted to complex samples
+Variance estimators for mixed-effects proportional hazards models fitted to complex samples

 The mixed-effects proportional hazards model for complex samples is designed to analyse correlated time-to-event data collected through complex sampling methods.
 A significant challenge in this context is variance estimation, which becomes complicated due to model misspecification from sampling weights and cluster correlation from data generation or sampling processes.
 The current variance estimator, which relies on the information matrix, tends to underestimate variance.